omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 wizard pages.
 The custom controls may even be packaged into jar files in the template's directory, i.e. you do not need to write a separate Eclipse plug-in or something.
-Have a look at the source files of the existing custom controls (`FileChooser, NedTypeChooser, InfoLink, etc).
+Have a look at the source files of the existing custom controls (`FileChooser, NedTypeChooser, InfoLink`, etc).

 * How to dynamically enable/disable controls on a page, depending on other controls (i.e. a checkbox or radio button)